UUID Generator

 What is a UUID and why does software use them?

-A UUID (Universally Unique Identifier, sometimes called GUID in Microsoft contexts) is a 128-bit value used to identify entities without requiring coordination between systems.
-The point of a UUID is that two different programs, running on two different machines, with no knowledge of each other, can each generate UUIDs and confidently assume they'll never collide.
-That property unlocks distributed systems design: you can let any service mint IDs locally without a central counter, you can merge databases without renumbering rows, and you can pre-generate IDs on the client before the server even sees the request.
-UUIDs come in five canonical versions defined by RFC 4122: v1 (time + MAC address based, leaks creation time and machine identity), v3 (MD5 hash of a namespace + name), v4 (random — the most common), v5 (SHA-1 hash of a namespace + name).
-RFC 9562 added v6 (time-ordered, like v1 but without the MAC leak) and v7 (Unix timestamp + random — designed specifically for database primary keys because it sorts chronologically).
-This tool generates v4 UUIDs using crypto.randomUUID(), which uses cryptographically-strong randomness from the browser's underlying OS — the same source TLS keys come from.
-Output is byte-identical to Python's uuid.uuid4(), Node's crypto.randomUUID(), and Go's google/uuid.NewRandom().
+A UUID (Universally Unique Identifier, called GUID in Microsoft contexts) is a 128-bit value used to identify things without coordinating between systems.
+The point is that two programs on two machines, with no knowledge of each other, can each mint UUIDs and assume they will never collide.
+That unlocks distributed design: any service can generate IDs locally without a central counter, you can merge databases without renumbering rows, and clients can pre-generate IDs before the server sees the request.
+RFC 4122 defines several canonical versions — v1 (time + MAC address, which leaks creation time and machine identity), v3 (MD5 hash of a namespace + name), v4 (random), and v5 (SHA-1 hash of a namespace + name) — and RFC 9562 added v6 and v7 (timestamp-prefixed, designed to sort chronologically for database keys).
+This tool generates v4 only.
+It calls the browser's built-in crypto.randomUUID(), which draws from the operating system's cryptographically-strong RNG — the same source TLS keys use.
+The result is a standard v4 UUID in the same RFC format produced by Python's uuid.uuid4(), Node's crypto.randomUUID(), and Go's NewRandom(); the values differ every time (they are random) but are interchangeable in format across all those tools.

 Common use cases

-Database primary keys — replace auto-incrementing integers when you need to merge databases or generate IDs client-side.
+Database primary keys — drop a v4 UUID in instead of an auto-incrementing integer when you need to merge tables or generate IDs on the client before insert.

-Session identifiers in cookies — long enough that brute-forcing a valid session ID is computationally infeasible.
+Session and CSRF tokens — a random 122-bit value is long enough that guessing a valid one is computationally infeasible.

 Frequently asked questions

-Should I use v4 or v7 for database primary keys?▼
+Should I use v4 for database primary keys?▼

 Related tools